charles-azam/aiengineer/README.md

   - basic tools to draw, draw line, draw circle, add text, ect...
   - tool to convert the drawing to png and give it back to the llm
   - the tool to run a python file (check that it runs, maybe the tool to convert it to markdown is enough, it should return the error)
   - maybe no quantity for the beginning

+- call black on each file after edit

 I want you to find me the best python library I could use to do engineering drawings.
 I need to create python functions that will be given to a mcp server as tools.
 Find me the library and write me the basic python functions that I would need so that a llm can draw basic engineering objects